hisaylama/Data-Science-in-Finance/README.md

 # Data-Science-in-Finance
-Course Assignment From Data Science in Finance
+Course assignment from data science in finance in Elvtr course.

 ### Assignment 1: Cleaning of lending datasets